-The Audit Report, a copy of which is attached to this Order as Exhibit 1, is approved and adopted, including the findings and recommendations contained therein, along with the amendment filed on August 28, 2012, and are incorporated in this Order as if fully rewritten herein.
+The Audit Report, a copy of which is attached to this Order as Exhibit 1, is approved and adopted, including the findings and recommendations contained therein, and are incorporated in this Order as if fully rewritten herein.

-Chairman Kenneth C. Hill, Director Herbert H. Hilliard and Director James M. Allison concur.
+Vice Chairman Herbert H. Hilliard, Director Kenneth C. Hill and Director David F. Jones concur.